raisajidali786/Contacts/README.md

-# Feature
+# Contact App
-Contact list with details using MVVM in Kotlin
+Read all contacts with details using MVVM in Kotlin

 # Details
 1. Name